… is to enrich each student’s life through an ethics-centered education focusing on transforming concepts into business practice.

 Welcome to Disruption, Technology & Law

 This course will help prepare you to introduce Gretzky’s perspective in your personal and professional life.
-It examines several of the many issues and challenges propelled by technology driven, and other, disruption.
-It is clear that the established order in business, and society more generally, faces unprecedented change as a result.
-Since the legal and regulatory environment, broadly defined, is often among the most significant influencer of outcomes in this space we will consider the implications of these disruptive technologies on the law as well.
+It examines several of the many issues and challenges propelled by technology-driven and other disruptions.
+The established order in business, and society, more generally, faces unprecedented change.
+Since the legal and regulatory environment, broadly defined, is often among the most significant influencer of outcomes in this space, we will consider the implications of these disruptive technologies on the law as well.
 The pace and significance of the change we will examine raise profound questions of ethics that will be at the core of many of our discussions.
-In the spirit of disruption we have, in past semesters, taken a hybrid (or blended) approach to this learning environment that we will be creating, modifying and consuming over the next several months.
+In the spirit of disruption, in past semesters, we have taken a hybrid (or blended) approach to this learning environment that we will be creating, modifying, and consuming over the next several months.

-This semester we will use a number of digital platforms to create our learning environment so we will be disrupting what we expect will be a “normal” course experience.
+This semester we will use several digital platforms to create our learning environment, so we will be disrupting what we expect will be a “normal” course experience.
 We will integrate digital tools and platforms into our work.
-We will work primarily in the digital platforms that will support the DT&L team including Slack, Zoom (for video meetings) and Blackboard (more on those here).
+We will work primarily on the digital platforms supporting the DT&L team, including Slack, Teams, or Zoom (for video meetings) and Blackboard (more here).
 I will use Bb for some shared functions, e.g., grade book, but our use of that platform will be fairly limited.

-You should review the entire syllabus, i.e., deliverables, schedule, calendar and other materials, included in this site carefully.
-You will find answers to most of your questions when you review the rest of the information included on this site.
-If you have any questions after you’ve reviewed the site and this syllabus, you can DM me in Slack to contact me.
+On this site, you should carefully review the entire syllabus, i.e., deliverables, schedule, calendar, and other materials.
+You will find answers to most of your questions when you check the rest of the information included on this site.
+If you have any questions after you’ve reviewed the area and this syllabus, you can DM me in Slack to contact me.

 What Should You Expect?

 This course attempts to help you address the second part of Winston’s quote.
-The impact of the development and integration of digital tools is driving a level of change at every level of society, often in ways that are unnoticeable unless you are aware enough to be paying attention.
-The combinatorial effect of the trends driven by this digital revolution is remarkable, overwhelming and likely unstoppable.
+The impact of the development and integration of digital tools is driving a level of change at every level of society, often unnoticeable unless you are aware enough to be paying attention.
+The combinatorial effect of the trends driven by this digital revolution is remarkable, overwhelming, and likely unstoppable.
 We will not try to “predict” the future here.
-We will learn to identify technologies and the trends facilitated by them so as to better anticipate and forecast future scenarios.
+We will learn to identify technologies and their facilitated trends to anticipate better and forecast future scenarios.

-The challenge presented here is not dependent on your ability to memorize facts and regurgitate them in an exam or write a ten page term paper, all assignments where you have already demonstrated success.
-This course will push you out of whatever comfort zone(s) you have developed over time, immerse you subject matter that will be largely unfamiliar and challenge you to think differently about the future and your place in it.
+The challenge presented here is independent of your ability to memorize facts and regurgitate them in an exam or write a ten-page term paper, all assignments where you have already shown success.
+This course will push you out of whatever comfort zone(s) you have developed over time, immerse you in subject matter that will be largely unfamiliar, and challenge you to think differently about the future and your place in it.

 We will cover an evolving subject matter using technology platforms that may (at least some of them) be unfamiliar.
-That said, the subject matter of the course is interesting, stimulating and very timely.
-We will investigate several emerging and disruptive technologies and the legal and regulatory challenges presented by them.
-We will use a variety of digital platforms to interact with each other and the course materials.
-I will actively engage you through the use of the Socratic Method, both in class and during our discussions outside class.
-You will have a better sense of my class sessions after you read my perspective on Teaching and Learning.
+The course’s subject matter is enjoyable, stimulating, and timely.
+We will investigate several emerging and disruptive technologies and their legal and regulatory challenges.
+We will use various digital platforms to interact with each other and the course materials.
+I will actively engage you using the Socratic Method in class and during our discussions outside class.
+You will better understand my class sessions after you read my perspective on Teaching and Learning.

 Before We Meet

-You can access Slack from any browser (mobile or desktop) but the browser version does not include all of the features of the desktop apps.
-Please download and install the Slack and Zoom app clients to your Mac, PC and mobile devices (iOS and Android versions are available) before we meet for our first class.
-You will need to keep your Slack access live on all of your devices so that we can fully integrate the platform into our learning environment.
+You can access Slack from any browser (mobile or desktop), but the browser version does not include all of the features of the desktop apps.
+Please download and install the Slack, Teams, and Zoom app clients to your Mac, PC, and mobile devices (iOS and Android versions are available) before we meet for our first class.
+You’ll need to keep your Slack access live on all your devices so we can fully integrate the platform into our learning environment.

-We will use Slack as our communications and collaboration platform so Slack is the platform you should use when engaging with DT&L issues.
+We will use Slack as our communications and collaboration platform, so Slack is the platform you should use when engaging with DT&L issues.
 We have used the DT&L Slack workspace since the initial launch of the course in the fall 2015 semester.
-You have access to all of the content created in the last six years by the more than 120 students who have completed the course since our initial launch.
+You have access to all of the content created since 2015 by the more than 180 students who have completed the course since our initial launch.
 Your content creation may continue after you complete the course.
-You will notice that there is also a significant number of new posts attributed to DT&L alumni throughout the year.
-I suggest that you poke around our Slack workspace.
+You will notice that there is also a significant number of new posts attributed to DT&L alums throughout the year.
+I think it would be best if you poked around our Slack workspace.
 You will find materials related to all of the previous DT&L projects.
-They will provide you with background information that will be of interest, and assistance, when working on your DT&L project this semester.
+They will give you background information that will interest you and help you when working on your DT&L project this semester.

-If you need to discuss something we can meet during my office hours (see your Outlook Calendar for the office hours link), you can DM me in Slack to schedule a meeting if you are not available during my office hours.
+We can meet during my office hours (see your Outlook Calendar for the office hours link).
+You can DM me in Slack to schedule a meeting if you are unavailable during my office hours.

-You must also connect your Outlook, Zoom and Teams accounts to our Slack workspace in order to integrate the three platforms.
-This integration will facilitate communication (Slack), scheduling (Outlook Calendar), office hours (Teams) and video meetings (Zoom).
-Visit the Apps folder in the sidebar in our Slack workspace, click on the Outlook Calendar, Zoom and Microsoft Teams Calls apps and complete the process to connect to and integrate with your accounts.
+You must also connect your Outlook, Teams, and Zoom accounts to our Slack workspace to integrate the three platforms.
+This integration will facilitate communication (Slack), scheduling (Outlook Calendar), office hours (Teams), and video meetings (Zoom).
+Visit the Apps folder in the sidebar in our Slack workspace, click on the Outlook Calendar, Zoom, and Microsoft Teams Calls apps, and complete the process to connect to and integrate with your accounts.